qgrid/qgrid.github.io/source/feature/style-api.md

 ## How style model works

 Every change detection cycle the q-grid traverses through all visible rows and cells to invoke user defined style callbacks.
-Note that `context.class` method first argument requires to be an unique identifier.
 Later when callback series is finished style API will produce dynamic stylesheet using pair of context identifier and column key as a css class name.
 This technique avoids to use inline styles and makes style management easier.
-Resizing of rows or columns behaves the same way.
+Resizing of rows and columns behaves the same way.

+## The Picture

 Next picture can be found if open element inspector and follow the style section.